 - Deranged: Branches should grow outward and with a sense of purpose.
 Remove any branches that seem to be out of place, such as rubbing or crossing branches.

 Pruning 101: Less Is More

-Pruning trees shouldn’t like a scene out of Edward Scissorhands.
+Pruning trees shouldn’t be like a scene out of Edward Scissorhands.
 While it may tempt you to remove as many branches as possible to turn your tree into a work of art, it’s not usually the best idea.
 Instead, it’s better to cut as little as possible.